GamecockCentral - Star power: How starters for Gamecocks, Tigers stacked up as recruits

 Star power: How starters for Gamecocks, Tigers stacked up as recruits

-In this feature, GamecockCentral.com takes a closer look at how projected starters for the South Carolina Gamecocks football program stack up against the Auburn Tigers in terms of past recruiting ranking.
+In this feature, GamecockCentral.com takes a closer look at how projected starters for the South Carolina Gamecocks football program stack up against the LSU Tigers in terms of past recruiting ranking.

 PREMIUM CONTENT